nguyenpham/FelicityEgtb/README.md

 Terms of use
 ============

-Our code and data (egtb files) are released under the liberal [MIT license](http://en.wikipedia.org/wiki/MIT_License), so basically you can use it with almost no restrictions.
+Our code and data (endgame files) are released under the liberal [MIT license](http://en.wikipedia.org/wiki/MIT_License), so basically you can use it with almost no restrictions.

 Credits